pfsense/docs/source/hardware/dma-and-lba-errors.rst

 .. pull-quote::

-   according to ATA-7 specification, Section 6.59.6 is: “IDNF shall be set to one if a user-accessible address could not be found.
-IDNF shall be set to one if an address outside of the range of user-accessible addresses is requested if command aborted is not returned.”
+   according to ATA-7 specification, Section 6.59.6 is: "IDNF shall be set to one if a user-accessible address could not be found.
+IDNF shall be set to one if an address outside of the range of user-accessible addresses is requested if command aborted is not returned."
 FreeBSD labels this bit as NID\_NOT\_FOUND

 Summarized from `this forum
 post <http://forum.pfsense.org/index.php/topic,41312.msg226353.html#msg226353>`__.